yslin1013/Leveraged-AMM-exchange/README.md

 * Rename the file `.env.example` with `.env`, copy one of the private key from the `Anvil` and paste it in the `.env`.
 * Input this chosen private key into Metamask, and check whether there is some ethers in this account.
   - WARNING: DO NOT TAKE THE PRIVATE KEY AS YOUR OWN WALLET AND PUT THE REAL MONEY INTO IT.
-* After updating the `.env` file, run the following commands to load the environment variables and deploy the contracts.
+* After updating the `.env` file, run the following commands to load the env variables and deploy the contracts.
 ```bash
 $ source .env
 $ forge script script/LeveragedAMMExchange.s.sol --rpc-url $RPC_URL --broadcast --private-key $PRIVATE_KEY
 ```

-* Now we need to write the new depoloyed addresses of the contracts (outputted by Foundry) to the config for the Web GUI.
+* Now we need to write the new depoloyed addresses of the contracts to the Web GUI config.
 * Here, a simple script is provided to write the config (`html/contract-address.json`) automatically.
 ```bash
 $ node load-address.js